IVF success leads to a growing interest in embryo donation

 The growing need for embryo donation

 To learn more about embryo donation, contact us at Texas Fertility Center.
-We encourage you to convey your opinions to the state and federal legislature and to investigate options for embryo donation.

 The Department of Health and Human Services, the State of Texas and the American Society for Reproductive Medicine took steps to bring this program to life.
 TFC supported a bill that would have created a clearinghouse for embryo donation.
 HB1145 died in committee in April 2015, but it’s important to maintain momentum that began with HB1145.